MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Optional_Task_2_Data_mine_large_document.md

 # Optional Task 2: Summarize a large document

-This optional task demonstrates how to use Microsoft 365 Copilot in Word to efficiently extract and summarize key insights from large documents.
+This optional task demonstrates how to use Copilot in Word to efficiently extract and summarize key insights from large documents.
 It showcases Copilot's ability to streamline data mining, emphasizing its practical application in simplifying complex document analysis.
 <BR>
 <BR>
 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">